 High-class boutiques, exclusive restaurants and a stylish harbour area attract many international celebrities to the town.
 Michael Schumacher and Claudia Schiffer are just two of Andratx’s well-known residents.

-The town of Andratx is very old.
-Until recently it was pretty much only local Majorcans who lived here.
+The town of Andratx is ancient.
+Until recently, it was pretty much only local Majorcans who lived here.
 The area was first occupied by Romans, who named the town Andrachium.
-2nd-century BC pottery and coins have been found which give evidence of this.
+2nd-century BC pottery and coins have been found, which give evidence of this

-The town is set back from the port and was built this way to protect the people against pirate attacks.
+The town is set back from the port and built to protect the people against pirate attacks.